TalosSources/carte_interactive_UP/notes/roadmap.md

 * licensing? copyright?
 I don't know anything about this, see the main unipoly.ch site.
 * cookies??? is local-storage actually cookies? if yes, I guess we remove them

+# other
+* link to other cool initiatives in lausanne that didn't fit on the card? for example, a site compiling water fountains? or if we want to compile them, perhaps they should be hidden by default
+* (ambitious?) have a different icon for each category if we have categories

 # Data
 * add many more places
 * be careful about the images. copyright? use good ones